-The userscript helps you find larger images for currently ~5700 hardcoded websites (using ~3300 rules), but it supports a number of generic engines, which means it can in theory work for almost any website.
+The userscript helps you find larger versions of a photo or video for currently ~6700 hardcoded websites (using ~4000 rules), but it supports a number of generic engines, which means it can in theory work for almost any website.

 Some of the websites it supports includes:

 Social media websites (incl.
-Instagram, Pinterest, Reddit, Twitter, Tumblr, VK, VSCO, Weibo)
+Instagram, Patreon, Pinterest, Reddit, Snapchat, TikTok, Twitter, Tumblr, VK, VSCO, Weibo, YouTube)

 News websites (incl.
 BBC, Daily Mirror, Huffington Post, The Guardian, The Independent, Vogue)